Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Fail if the [Transaction Summary stack](#transaction-summary-stack) is not empty.

-Pop all items from the Input stack.
-Pop all items from the Output stack.
-Pop all items from the Nonce stack.
-Pop all items from the Retirement stack.
-Pop all items from the Time Constraint stack.
-Pop all items from the Annotation stack.
+Pop all items from the Input stack and create a tuple of them (with the top item first), `inputs`.
+Pop all items from the Output stack and create a tuple of them, `outputs`.
+Pop all items from the Nonce stack and create a tuple of them, `nonces`.
+Pop all items from the Retirement stack and create a tuple of them, `retirements`.
+Pop all items from the Time Constraint stack and create a tuple of them, `timeconstraints`.
+Pop all items from the Annotation stack and create a tuple of them, `annotations`.

-Create a [transaction summary](#transaction-summary) `summary` and push it to the Transaction Summary stack.
+Create a [transaction summary](#transaction-summary) `summary` with `inputs`, `outputs`, `nonces`, `retirements`, `timeconstraints`, and `annotations`, and push it to the Transaction Summary stack.

 ### Migrate

-Pops a tuple `input` of type [Output](#output) from the data stack.
-Computes the [id](#item-id) of the tuple and pushes it to the Input stack.

 Pop a tuple of type [legacy output](#legacy-output) `legacy` from the data stack.
 Push it to the `inputs` stack.
-Verify that the old-style ID [TBD: rules for computing this] of `legacy` is `inputID`.
+Push an [anchor](#anchor) to the Anchor stack with `value` set to the old-style ID (TBD) of `legacy`.

 [TBD: parse and translate the old-style program `legacy.program`, which must be a specific format, into a new one `newprogram`.]

 Push a [Value](#value) with amount `legacy.amount` and asset ID `legacy.assetID` to the Value stack.

-Push an [anchor](#anchor) to the Anchor stack.

 Execute `newprogram`.